What is Founder?

 Some general things you can usually do:

 Eliminate all EXTRA feed.
 Do not allow them access to any other animals feed.
 No grain, molasses, beet pulp, flax, and NO ALFALFA on laminitic horses, until and unless your veterinarian tells you otherwise.
+Certain alfalfa might be fine, but your veterinarian should give you direction based on the factors that effected your horse, and might make some alfalfa acceptable in some circumstances.

 Next, consider soaking hay in water prior to feeding, as this can really help, because it will reduce the sugars (non-structural starches) by as much as 40% with just an hour of soaking.
 Make sure you rinse it good, pat it dry, and then TOSS OUT all that water (it’s now filled with starches, DO NOT REUSE THE WATER, or allow any animals to drink it).
 Caution is also given, in that you should never allow soaked hay to sit around (uneaten) for more than a few hours.
 You don’t want any issue with mold growth, and in the winter, you don’t want it to freeze.
 Make sure there is plenty of water (to drink), but NOT really cold drinking water.
 You’ll want to avoid any shock to their gut.